mCloud Migration

 Migration Process

-1. Notify customers of proposed migration dates & times
+1. Notify customers of the proposed migration dates & times.

-7. In the event of an issue, the mCloud VM is stopped and the old VMware virtual machine restarted with its original IP address.
-The results in zero impact to production services apart from the downtime.
+6. In the event of an issue, the mCloud VM is stopped and the old VMware VM is started with its original IP address.

-If you have any questions on the contents of this announcement, your migration to mCloud or the platform in general, please do not hesitate to contact our support team on support@micron21.com.
+If you have any questions on the contents of this announcement, your migration to mCloud, or the platform in general, please do not hesitate to contact our Support team: support@micron21.com.

 Sign up for the Micron21 Newsletter